-Additionally, Columbia College issues several scholorships, awards and grants in the form of instiutional, endowed, and hybrid endowed aid.
+Additionally, Columbia College issues several scholarships, awards and grants in the form of institutional, endowed, and hybrid endowed aid.
 All award amounts and selection processes are based on each program's criteria set-up.
-General criteria and award amounts for each scholarship, award and grant may be found on the Intitutional Scholarship Finder page.
+General criteria and award amounts for each scholarship, award and grant may be found on the Institutional Scholarship Finder page.

 Please visit Financial Aid’s Rights and Responsibility page for more information or click on one of the specialized links below: